Leipnik-Lundenburger: Business activities

 In 2013–14 LLI generated €1.0075 billion in revenues, where 84% of it was derived from its international operations.
 GoodMills Group’s turnover amounted to €842.9 million, whereas café+co revenues stood at €164.6 million.
 LLI presently employs over 3,600 employees at 47 locations.

 Business activities are divided in three sectors: “Flour and Milling” with GoodMills Group, “Vending” with café+co and “Other” with equity stakes in Agrana, the BayWa-group, Casinos Austria-Group and Südzucker AG.

 GoodMills Group GmbH

 GoodMills Group GmbH, located in Vienna, oversees the activities of 25 mills in Austria, Germany, Poland, Czech Republic, Hungary, Romania and Bulgaria since 2007–08.
 Milling 2.7 million tonnes of grain and generating a turnover of €850 million in 2013–14, GoodMills Group is the flour milling industry leader in Europe.
 The company currently employs 2.300 employees.

 café+co International Holding GmbH

 café+co International Holding GmbH is the leading machine vending operator company in Austria and Central and Eastern Europe.
 Activities include the operation and service of vending machines for coffee, tea, beverages and snacks, as well as staff cafeterias.
 17 international subcompanies service more than 70,000 catering stations.
-Next to Austria, the group operates in Bosnia and Herzegovina, Germany, Croatia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Czech Republic and Hungary.
+Next to Austria, the group operates in Germany, Poland, Serbia, Slovakia, Slovenia, Czech Republic and Hungary.